Oklo Mines – the only natural nuclear reactor

 Natural nuclear reactor?

-Existence of such natural nuclear reactor was predicted by other scientists including Paul Kazuo Kuroda (USA) in 1956.
+Existence of such a natural nuclear reactor was predicted by other scientists including Paul Kazuo Kuroda (USA) in 1956.
 And now French scientists discovered it in real life!

-- First: this was unusual uranium ore, with high concentration of the 235U isotope reaching up to 3.1%.
+- First: this was unusual uranium ore with high concentration of the 235U isotope reaching up to 3.1%.
 Such higher concentrations were possible in those times.

-- Second: reaction at first did not start because atmosphere of Earth did not contain enough oxygen.
-Then the level of oxygen gradually increased: and only in the presence of oxygen uranium became soluble in water.
+- Second: reaction at first did not start because the atmosphere of Earth did not contain enough oxygen.
+Then the level of oxygen gradually increased: and only in the presence of oxygen did uranium became soluble in water.
 Thus groundwater made it possible to accumulate rich uranium ore deposits where the chain reaction could start.

 - George A. Cowan, A Natural Fission Reactor.
 Scientific American, Vol. 235, No. 1 (July 1976), pp. 36-47.

 There are places in the world, where one can find such materials which are not present anywhere else on Earth – or can be found just in a few places.
-Such landmarks are included in this category – category of rare natural materials.
+These wonders are included in the category of rare natural materials.

 How will your life change when the supply of tantalum dries up?
-You may have never heard of this unusual metal, but without it smartphones would be instantly less omniscient, video game systems would falter, and laptops fail.
+You may have never heard of this unusual metal, but without it, smartphones would be instantly less omniscient, video game systems would falter, and laptops fail.
 Tantalum is not alone.
 Rhodium.
 Osmium.
 Niobium.
-Such refugees from the bottom of the periodic table are key components of many consumer products like cell phones, hybrid car batteries, and flat screen televisions, as well as sophisticated medical devices and even weapon systems.
+Such refugees from the bottom of the periodic table are key components of many consumer products like cell phones, hybrid car batteries, and flat-screen televisions, as well as sophisticated medical devices and even weapon systems.